Jordynns/Wojtek-Network/README.md

 ## 📘 Project Summary

 **Wojtek Network** is a fully virtualized home network environment built using **Microsoft Hyper-V**.
-The project simulates a realistic, secure, and scalable home or small-office network by combining virtual machines, firewall routing, containerized services, and centralized management tools.
+The project aims to simulate a realistic, secure, and scalable home or small-office network by combining virtual machines, routing, containerised services, and centralised management tools.

 The environment demonstrates real-world networking concepts including **network segmentation**, **firewalling**, **DNS filtering**, **DHCP**, **container orchestration**, and **service hosting**.